Wednesday, January 22, 2025

 Construction crews began excavation of the previous flat lot in January in order to prep for foundation construction and development of the 395 car stalls to be built for the complex.

-Standing from the northwest corner of 4th Street and Pacific Avenue toward the Resa Long Beach development.
-Photo by Brian Addison.
-Rendering courtesy of Holland.
+The project as viewed from the northwest corner of 4th Street and Pacific Avenue toward the Resa Long Beach development.
+Renderings courtesy of Holland.
+More below.

 Brian Addison